How to last longer in bed

-- Ejaculation which frequently occurs within two minutes of penetration
+- Ejaculation which frequently occurs within one minute of penetration

 - Men who have difficulty in controlling ejaculation

 - Men who find sex frustrating or distressing and tend to avoid it

 - Prostate or thyroid problems

 - Anxiety about sexual performance – especially when you start having sex, you’re with someone new or you’ve had problems with PE in the past